From BR Bullpen

 Walker missed about a month of 2013 after being spiked by Pete Kozma.
 He remained a steady two-way threat, though his power numbers were low until a late surge with 6 homers in 9 games in September (to help Pittsburgh to its first playoff spot since Walker was 7 years old); he finished with a .251 average, .339 OBP, .418 slugging, 115 OPS+, 16 home runs and 50 walks while fielding .989.
 He was third in the 2013 NL in times hit by pitch (15, behind Shin-Soo Choo and teammate Starling Marte), second in assists at 2B (397, behind Brandon Phillips), second in double plays at 2B (88, behind Matt Carpenter) and third in fielding percentage (after Darwin Barney and Jedd Gyorko).
 With the emergence of Marte and superb work from McCutchen and Alvarez, Walker could play a key supporting role; his OPS+ was still nearly identical with home run king Alvarez, thanks to Walker's better walk rate.
 He was 2 for 5 with a double in the 2013 NL Wild Card Game but collapsed in the next round, going 0 for 19 with 2 walks as he and Marte were a combined 1-for-38 from the top of the order, giving almost no baserunners for McCutchen to drive in.
 Pittsburgh fell in five games in the NLDS.

 Walker was the hero of the Pirates Opening Day win over the Chicago Cubs on March 31, 2014 as he hit a walk-off solo homer against Carlos Villanueva to lead off the 10th inning, giving the Pirates a 1-0 win; it was the first walk-off hit of any kind of his career.
 It had been 49 years since the Bucs had won an opener on a walk-off hit; Bob Bailey had been the last guy to do it.
 Walker then made some history April 14 when he and Gaby Sanchez hit back-to-back home runs twice against the Reds.
 No Pirate duo had done that feat since Toby Atwell and Jerry Lynch in 1954.
+When he hit his 20th homer of the year against the Chicago Cubs on September 14th, he broke Bill Mazeroski's team record for most homers by a second baseman.

 Sources include 2005 and 2006 Baseball Almanacs